Privacy Policy

 13.2 Technical and organisational measures (TOM)

-The measures used include, among others:
+The measures implemented include, among others:

-- Encryption of data transmission via TLS/HTTPS
+- Encryption of data transmission via TLS/ HTTPS

-- Access restrictions and role/rights concepts
+- Access restrictions and role/permission concepts

 - Secure password and authentication procedures